davidjgomez/frontend-test/frontend/README.md

 * `Dotenv`: To load the `.env` configuration variables
 * `Nodemon`: To run the server and monitor any changes to automatically reset it

-Finally, in the root of the project, was used `Concurrently` to start both servers at once
+Finally, in the root of the project, was used `Concurrently` to start both servers at once.

+In addition, a Cloudinary account was created to manage images of the events.